sarmstrong/text_twist/Readme.md

+#Text Twist

-An implemnetation of the classic Text Twist game using Backbone and Marionette
+An implementation of the classic Text Twist game using Backbone and Marionette